UGSP Board 2023-2024

 UGSP Co-President

-Sarah Rocha is a 4th year graduate student in the Developmental area.
+Sarah Rocha is a 5th year graduate student in the Developmental area.
 Her research focuses on psychosocial and biologic factors linking socioeconomic status with health across the lifespan.
-She is dedicated to supporting the needs of underrepresented students in research and psychology through her role as UGSP treasurer.
+She is dedicated to supporting the needs of underrepresented students in research and psychology.

 Riley Marshall